Interpretable and Explainable Logical Policies via Neurally Guided Symbolic Abstraction

 \section{Conclusion}

 We proposed NUDGE, an interpretable and explainable policy reasoning and learning framework for reinforcement learning.
 NUDGE uses differentiable forward reasoning to obtain a set of interpretable weighted rules as policy.
-NUDGE performs neurally-guided symbolic abstraction, which efficiently distillates symbolic representations from a neural policy, and incorporate an actor-critic method to perform gradient-based policy optimization.
-We empirically demonstrated that NUDGE (1) can compete with neural based policies, (2) use logical representations to produce both interpretable and explainable policies and (3) can automatically adapt or easily be changed to tackle environmental changes.
+It performs neurally-guided symbolic abstraction, which efficiently distillates symbolic representations from a neural policy, and incorporate an actor-critic method to perform gradient-based policy optimization.
+We empirically demonstrated that NUDGE agents (1) can compete with neural based policies, (2) use logical representations to produce both interpretable and explainable policies and (3) can automatically adapt or easily be modified and are thus robust to environmental changes.

 \textbf{Societal and environmental impact.} As NUDGE agents can explain the importance of each the input on their decisions, and as their rules are interpretable, it can help us understanding the decisions of RL agents trained in sensitive complicated domains, and potentially help discover biases and misalignments of discriminative nature.
 While the distillation of the learned policy into a logic ones augments the computational resources needed for completing the agents learning process, we believe that the logic the agents' abstraction capabilities will overall reduce the need of large neural networks, and will remove the necessity of retraining agents for each environmental change, leading to an overall reduction of necessary computational power.

 \textbf{Limitation and Future Work.} NUDGE is only complete if provided with a sufficiently expressive language (in terms of predicates and entities) to approximate neural policies.
-For future work, NUDGE could automatically grow to (i) discover predicates, using \emph{predicate invention}~\citep{Muggleton15predicateinvention}, (ii) and augment the number of accessible entities to reason on.
-Explainable interactive learning~\citep{teso2019explanatory} in RL can be tackled with NUDGE, since NUDGE can produce explanations using logical representations.
-Causal RL~\citep{madumal2020aaaicausalexplainable} and meta learning~\citep{mishra2018meta} also constitute interesting future avenues for NUDGE's development.
+Interesting lines of future research can include: (i) an automatic discovery of predicates, using \eg \emph{predicate invention}~\citep{Muggleton15predicateinvention}, (ii) augmenting the number of accessible entities to reason on.
+Explainable interactive learning~\citep{teso2019explanatory} in RL can integrate NUDGE agents, since it produces explanations on logical representations.
+Causal RL~\citep{madumal2020aaaicausalexplainable} and meta learning~\citep{mishra2018meta} also constitute interesting avenues for NUDGE's development.
 Finally, we could incorporate objects extraction methods \citep{Delfosse2021MOC} within our NUDGE agents, to obtain logic agents that extract object and their properties from images.